emystein/django-cruds-adminlte-custom-view-example/README.md

 python manage.py runserver
 ```

-Navigate to http://localhost:8000/cruds/knowledgebase/list and you will see the list of KnowledgeBase objects stored in the database.
+Navigate to http://localhost:8000/cruds/knowledgebase/list and you will see the list of `KnowledgeBase` objects stored in the database.
 This view is the default list view provided by `django-cruds-adminlte`.

-When you click in the `Show` button next to a listed Knowledge Base, you will see a `Detail` view for the selected KnowledgeBase object.
-This is the custom `Detail` view created in this project.
+When you click in the **Show** button next to a listed `KnowledgeBase`, you will see a **Detail** view for the selected `KnowledgeBase` object.
+This is the custom **Detail** view created in this project.

 Custom View Technical details